Visa policy of Turkey: Ordinary passports

-Citizens of the following countries and territories who hold ordinary passports do not require a visa to visit Turkey for the durations described below for tourism or business purposes (unless otherwise stated).
-For visits of up to 90 days within 180 days, an identity card is accepted instead of a passport for citizens of some countries.
+Citizens of the following countries and territories may enter Turkey without a visa for business and tourist purposes for stays up to the duration listed below.
+For visits of up to 90 days within any 180-day period, an identity card is accepted instead of a passport for citizens of some countries.
 Visitors are not permitted to work and recourse to public funds.